trggr/botsad/README.md

     (def xls (into [header] rows))
     (export-xls xls "gardens.xlsx")

-Clojure is an excellent language, but not an easy language to learn.
+Clojure is an excellent but not an easy language to learn.
-I used it on and off for close to 10 years for hobby and professional projects, but can't say I am an expert in it.
+I used it on and off for for hobby and professional projects, but can't say I am an expert in it.
 The code is very terse (core.clj + crawler.cly together are 139 lines), but efficient and runs fast.